Why the Ram Mandir will be a beacon of light for humanity

 Ayodhya is mentioned in the Atharvaveda itself for the construction of the fort.
 Ayodhya is mentioned in history (Ramayana epic) and the Vedas as well.
 Ramayana is an itihasa (work of history) as this word has three components- it, ha and asa.
 It means it thus happened.

 The term mythology was applied to Ramayana by the colonial historians.
-Until then Ramayana was always called itihasa, Hari and Hema, who run Bharath Gyan and who have authored over 100 books till date collectively as Aautobiography of India say.
+Until then Ramayana was always called itihasa, Dr. Hari and Dr. Hema, who run Bharath Gyan and who have authored over 100 books till date collectively as Autobiography of India say.

 Maryada Purushottam: